We are planning for a class that we hope will offer both an in-person and online option…

-We’ll be offering a pilot ground school again this spring term on the Caltech campus.
-Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting April 1st.
+We’ll be offering a pilot ground school again this term (hopefully on the Caltech campus).
+Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting March 31st.
 The class is open to everyone in the Caltech/JPL community (students, staff, faculty, alum, JPL, retirees, contractors, etc.) and all members of AACIT.

 Ground school is a great way for anyone who has an interest in flying to learn more, but at a cost of a typical single flight lesson.
 It’s also great for pilots who feel rusty to get a refresher.
 The class covers most of the material necessary to pass the FAA’s private pilot airplane knowledge test.

 If you would like to enroll or have questions, please contact the instructor directly.

 Q: Do I need to have any flying experience to take ground school?